 Pharmacologic doses of methylprednisolone administered for prolonged periods may result in hypothalamic-pituitary-adrenal (HPA) suppression.
 Acute adrenal insufficiency and even death may occur following abrupt discontinuation.
 Withdrawal from prolonged oral corticosteroid therapy should be gradual; HPA suppression can last for up to 12 months following cessation of therapy, and patients may need supplemental corticosteroid treatment during periods of physiologic stress, such as surgery, acute blood loss, or infection, even after the drug has been discontinued.
 Also, a non-HPA withdrawal syndrome may occur following abrupt discontinuation of corticosteroid therapy, and is apparently unrelated to adrenocortical insufficiency.
 These effects are thought to be due to the sudden change in glucocorticoid concentration rather than to low corticosteroid levels (see Adverse Reactions).

-Although all forms of methylprednisolone should be used with caution in newborns due to potential for drug-induced growth inhibition and immunosuppression, several commercial formulations of parenteral methylprednisolone are contraindicated in premature neonates and should be avoided in neonates because these products contain benzyl alcohol.
+All forms of methylprednisolone should be used with caution in newborns due to potential for drug-induced growth inhibition and immunosuppression.
+Hypertrophic cardiomyopathy may develop after parenteral administration of methylprednisolone to premature neonates, therefore appropriate diagnostic evaluation and monitoring of cardiac function and structure should be performed.
+Several commercial formulations of parenteral methylprednisolone are contraindicated in premature neonates and should be avoided in neonates because these products contain benzyl alcohol.
 Administration of benzyl alcohol to neonates can result in 'gasping syndrome,' which is a potentially fatal condition characterized by metabolic acidosis and CNS, respiratory, circulatory, and renal dysfunction; it is also characterized by high concentrations of benzyl alcohol and its metabolites in the blood and urine.
-While the minimum amount of benzyl alcohol at which toxicity may occur is not known, 'gasping syndrome' has been associated with benzyl alcohol dosages >99 mg/kg/day in neonates and low-birth-weight neonates.
+While the minimum amount of benzyl alcohol at which toxicity may occur is not known, 'gasping syndrome' has been associated with benzyl alcohol dosages greater than 99 mg/kg/day in neonates and low-birth-weight neonates.
 Additional symptoms may include gradual neurological deterioration, seizures, intracranial hemorrhage, hematologic abnormalities, skin breakdown, hepatic failure, renal failure, hypotension, bradycardia, and cardiovascular collapse.
 Rare cases of death, primarily in preterm infants, have been reported.
 Further, an increased incidence of kernicterus, especially in small, preterm infants has been reported.
 Practitioners administering this and other medications containing benzyl alcohol should consider the combined daily metabolic load of benzyl alcohol from all sources.
 Premature infants, infants with a low birth weight, and patients who receive a high dose may be more likely to develop toxicity.

 True corticosteroid hypersensitivity reactions are rare.
 The use of methylprednisolone products in a patient who has previously experienced a hypersensitivity reaction to that product is contraindicated.
 While a hypersensitivity reaction could be to a specific salt of the corticosteroid (i.e., methylprednisolone sodium succinate), patients who have demonstrated a prior hypersensitivity reaction to methylprednisolone should receive any form of methylprednisolone with extreme caution.
 It is possible, though also rare, that such patients will display cross-hypersensitivity to other corticosteroids; there have been reports that a cross-sensitivity between hydrocortisone and methylprednisolone may exist.
 It is advisable that patients who have a hypersensitivity reaction to any corticosteroid undergo skin testing, which, although not a conclusive predictor, may help to determine if hypersensitivity to another corticosteroid exists.
 Such patients should be carefully monitored during and following the administration of any corticosteroid.